DavideGay/Numerical_Simulation_Lab/NSL_SIMULATOR/README.md

-## Instructions - Ex.
-01
+## Instructions - NSL_SIMULATOR
-Each folder contains source code for each of the exercises.
+SOURCE contains source code for each of the exercises.
 - To compile, hit `make`.
 - To run the executable, `./main.exe`